 These gentle, intelligent dogs are extremely loyal towards their masters, also bonding well with their family members.
 In fact, they suit well in households where one member is always present to provide them company.

-They do adjust in apartment living conditions when exercised sufficiently.
-Houses with backyards are ideal for them.
+They do adjust in apartment living conditions when exercised sufficiently, though houses with backyards are ideal for them.

 The Picardy Spaniel excels as a perfect playmate for kids, also getting along well with other pets or dogs of the house especially when brought up with them.
 However, keeping their retrieving instinct in mind, their interaction with small animals needs supervision.